AdoriZahard/hi3er/docs/index.md

 **Yellow & Warm**: Using an Ultimate taints enemies nearby with yellow paint for 8s and makes them take 30% bonus Total DMG.
 Triggering it again resets the duration. | 4th
 **Grey & Empty**: Enemies stay tainted for 5s longer. | Optional 5th
 **Nexus Signet 2: Faded Stars** |
+**Petals in the Wind**: When red and blue taint triggers Blending, enemies within 8m are dealt 1200%/500% ATK of Adaptive DMG; CD: 3s.
+Also taints yourself purple for 15s, increasing the effect of red, yellow, and blue taint by 40%.
+Triggering it again resets the duration. | 1st
 **Fallen Leaves**: When yellow and blue taint triggers Blending along with an AoE ATK dealing 800% ATK of Adaptive DMG; CD: 3s.
 Also taints yourself green for 15s, increasing Total DMG 20% for each taint in Faded Stars.
-Triggering it again resets the duration. | 1st
-**Petals in the Wind**: When red and blue taint triggers Blending, enemies within 8m are dealt 1200%/500% ATK of Adaptive DMG; CD: 3s.
-Also taints yourself purple for 15s, increasing the effect of red, yellow, and blue taint by 40%.
 Triggering it again resets the duration. | 2nd
 **A Flame Extinguished**: When red and yellow taint triggers Blending you become tainted orange for 15s, triggering Time Fracture for 2.5s and reducing enemy Physical Defense 40% and Elemental Resist 15% for 10s; CD: 7s.
 Triggering it again resets the duration. | Optional 3rd

 !!! note
-    Red & Hot is the absolute first priority, followed by Black & Dark.
+    Red & Hot is the absolute highest priority to +3.
+Yellow can also be upgraded to +3 provided you have Sakura's SP on UE signet.
 One important thing to note here: You'll want to make sure to get Yellow next if you happen to get Fallen Leaves from a Griseo door.
 Or in the case you get A Flame Extinguished, then pick Yellow over it.

 ####<p align="center">Pardofelis - Signet of Reverie (5th Core)</p>